 Because the filling is adjustable the pillow may work well for back and side sleepers (at least in my experience).
 It could technically also work for stomach sleepers but here are a few things that made stomach sleeping hard for me:

 - Noise: The jostling of the hulls inside the pillow is actually pretty loud.
 As a back and side sleeper (who sometimes ends up stomach sleeping as well) I found the noise from inside the pillow to be too loud for me to comfortably sleep on my side and I imagine it would be tough for stomach sleepers as well.

 - Outer Cover: The durable Twill outer cover is made with cotton but has a rougher feel than other pillow covers.
 It feels sort of like a softer canvas.
 I would recommend putting a pillowcase over the pillow to help make it more comfortable.

-- Firmness: You don’t sink into this pillow the way you would with a down, down alternative or foam.
-The buckwheat hulls are very firm (basically hard pieces of shell) and I think unless you scooped out a big portion of the hulls you would end up placing your neck at a weird angle for stomach sleeping.
+- Firmness: No one sinks into this pillow the way they would with a down, down alternative or foam.
+The buckwheat hulls are very firm (basically hard pieces of shell) and I think unless someone scooped out a big portion of the hulls they would end up placing their necks at a weird angle for stomach sleeping.

-Lastly, in terms of keeping your pillow clean, don’t soak your buckwheat hulls, so don’t throw the whole pillow in the wash.
-However, you can follow the detailed instructions on ComfyComfy’s website and remove the filling and wash and dry the pillow cover.
+Lastly, in terms of keeping the pillow clean, don’t soak the buckwheat hulls, so don’t throw the whole pillow in the wash.
+However, one can follow the detailed instructions on ComfyComfy’s website and remove the filling and wash and dry the pillow cover.

-The buckwheat hulls are tiny and there are a lot of them, so if some spill out while you’re attempting to remove them from the pillow you may find yourself doing some cleaning (a vacuum will be handy).
+The buckwheat hulls are tiny and there are a lot of them, so if some spill out while attempting to remove them from the pillow one may find himself or herself doing some cleaning (a vacuum will be handy).

-If you’ve tried shredded memory foam and like the versatility but feel that it flattens out over time, it might be worth checking out the buckwheat pillow.
-The firmness and of the hulls may be just what you need.
+Those who have tried shredded memory foam and like the versatility but feel that it flattens out over time, it might be worth checking out the buckwheat pillow.
+The firmness and of the hulls may be just what is needed.